-SA objectives Short term Med term Long term Description Prob Dir/Ind Rev? new technologies, of high value and low impact, especially resource efficient technologies and environmental technology initiatives. mitigation and adaptation and efficient use of energy, water and materials.
+SA objectives Short term Med term Long term Description Prob Dir/Ind Rev? investment 7.
+Promote and support the development of new technologies, of high value and low impact, especially resource efficient technologies and environmental technology initiatives. for new technologies and innovation through support for climate change mitigation and adaptation and efficient use of energy, water and materials.
 Energy generation and use 8.
 Promote energy efficiency and energy generated from renewable energy and low carbon sources. + + + The policy explicitly promotes energy efficiency within waste developments and the generation of renewable energy. Н D × Natural resources 9.
 Protect and enhance the quality of water, soil and air. + + + The policy does not specifically address the quality of air or soil, but it does require developments to incorporate water efficiency which will help to protect water quality. Н D × Access to services 10.
-Improve the quality of, and equitable access to, local services and facilities, regardless of age, gender, ethnicity, disability, socio- economic status or educational attainment. Ø Ø Ø Not relevant Landscape 11.
+Improve the quality of, and equitable access to, local services and facilities, regardless of age, gender, ethnicity, disability, socioeconomic status or educational attainment. Ø Ø Ø Not relevant Landscape 11.
 Safeguard and strengthen landscape character and quality. + + + The policy explicitly requires developments to reflect landscape character which will help to protect and may enhance landscape. Н D × Biodiversity, geodiversity, flora and fauna 12.
 Conserve and enhance Worcestershire's biodiversity and geodiversity and ensure networks of habitats are conserved and enhanced. + + + The policy explicitly promotes design which links and extends natural habitats, helping to enhance networks of habitats.
 Minimising the use of primary materials in construction may indirectly help to conserve geodiversity although this is more strongly dependent on specific policy to conserve geodiversity.
 H/L D/I × Health 13.
 Improve the health and well being of the population and reduce inequalities in health. Ø Ø Ø Not relevant Provision of housing 14.
-Provide decent affordable housing for all, of the right quality and tenure and for local needs, in clean, safe and pleasant local environments. Ø Ø Ø Not relevant Population (learning and skills) 15.
-Raise the skills level and qualifications of Ø Ø Ø Not relevant
+Provide decent affordable housing for all, of the right quality and tenure and for local needs, in clean, safe and pleasant local environments. Ø Ø Ø Not relevant